withcatai/node-llama-cpp/docs/guide/chat-session.md

 ---
-description: Chat with a text generation model
+description: Chatting with a text generation model
 ---
 # Using `LlamaChatSession`
 To chat with a text generation model, you can use the [`LlamaChatSession`](../api/classes/LlamaChatSession.md) class.